I Get to Burning For Nadesico

 On the whole, Nadesico is worth the $45 Rightstuf is charging.
 But if you already own the ADV version you don’t need this re-release unless you are a die hard fan.
 Save your money instead and pray for a Blu-ray release.
 Or if the money is really burning a hole in your pocket, take advantage of some Cyber Monday anime sales.
 Just don’t expect to find 90s fare that’s much better than Nadesico.

-4 replies on “I Get to Burning For Nadesico”
+4 responses to “I Get to Burning For Nadesico”

 It’s still a big sore point when RightStuf refuses to license Blu-rays, and then they pick up titles that either look much better on Blu-ray or got a remaster for Blu-ray… Or at least, that’s what a die-hard fan would say while still buying these things.